neurobrko/SyncSuite/README.md

 Script to view and manage file map file. `-sm` search for remote counterparts in synced file map, before resorting to search on remote via ssh. `-cm`, `-c` and `-m` flags can be used same as with rsync_to_remote.py.
-With `-d`, you can either delete file from map by specifying its number, or if `-p` is used, whole project will be deleted from file map.
+With `-d`, you can either delete file from map by specifying its number, or if `-t` is used, whole task will be deleted from file map.
 For more details see `file_map.py -h`

 ### create_path_sync.py